Droughts in California: Large water consumers

+Flow Augmentation

+Meeting EPA water quality standards currently requires allowing billions of gallons per day to flow into the ocean.

+On March 20, 2023, Trinity Lake was losing 1 billion gallons per day to Flow Augmentation.
+This happened during historic drought, while Trinity was at only 50% of historical average, and all other major California lakes were at least 91% of historical average.
+The Trinity River Restoration Program is responsible for regulating the flow.

 Supply and demand

 Water in California can be expensive.

 This leads to awareness of water management challenges.

 In some instances, water tables underground have dropped from 100 to 400–600 feet deep, basically shutting off most private well owners from their own water sources.

 Treating water as a commodity

 Water is managed by government consent, which assumes ownership and management of all free flowing rivers, lakes, and bodies of water in its jurisdictions.
 In many cases in the US, water has been used for commercial purposes, such as Nestle's 72 brands of bottled water.
 It is managed by governmental authorities selling its water rights.
 Some local and state governments have resorted to selling water rights for income even when it harms the local community and environment (e.g. taking water away from California and bottling and shipping it to water-rich parts of the United States and the world for profit).
 This has led many to criticize treating water as a commodity.

 Despite Nestle's claims of acting according to the law, however, in 2017 California authorities found that the company extracted 58 million gallons, far surpassing the 2.3 million gallons per year it had rights to claim.
 Lately, locals have been fighting back against the "stealing" of precious resources by opposing and not allowing huge water draw down facilities to be set up.
 For example, officials at California's State Water Resources Control Board have made moves to prevent Nestlé from draining millions of gallons of water from the San Bernardino National Forest.
 Nestle's continued bottling in the forest after its permit to do so was expired by decades.
 In doing so, Nestle depleted Strawberry Creek.

 Another bottled water company, Crystal Geyser, was found to be illegally transporting and dumping arsenic-laded wastewater from its bottling facilities.